Blog

 React Native framework for building cross-platform mobile applications

 React Native is Meta's open-source framework that lets developers build native iOS and Android apps from a single JavaScript/React codebase.
-It leverages native UI components, so apps have the look, feel, and performance of native applications.
+It uses native UI components, so apps have the look, feel, and performance of native applications.

 Fast Refresh provides near-instant feedback during development.
 A vast ecosystem of community libraries for navigation, state management, and animations means you rarely need to build from scratch.